scan-io-git/scan-io/templates/tohtml/README.md

 A fresh 16-byte nonce (`crypto/rand`, base64url-encoded) is generated per render and placed on every inline `<script>` and `<style>` tag.
 No `'unsafe-inline'` or `'unsafe-eval'`.
 All external links carry `rel="noopener noreferrer"`.

+When `--source` is set, disk reads for code snippets are confined to that directory via `os.OpenRoot`.
+Artifact URIs with `../` traversal or absolute paths outside the source folder produce findings without code snippets rather than reading arbitrary files.

 The policy complements Go's `html/template` context-escaping — if a future escaping bypass were discovered, the nonce policy would still refuse injected scripts.
 Reports are typically shared as email attachments or CI artifacts, so recipients may open files crafted from a malicious SARIF.

 Pass `--no-csp` to `scanio to-html` to omit the policy (e.g., for viewers that do not support `<meta>` CSP).